-As one of Greece’s greenest islands, Thassos is real hiking and biking territory.
+As one of Greece’s greenest islands, Thassos is perfect for hiking and biking.
 Vineyards and olive groves decorate its interior, along with a whole load of nature trails.
 One of the best places to take in cloud-high views of the green-blanketed isle is from the top of Mount Ipsarion.
-Along the way, you’ll pass charming villages like Potamia and Panagia, where the houses conform to the traditional Greek colour scheme of white and blue.
+Along the way, you’ll pass charming villages like Potamia and Panagia, where the houses conform to the traditional Greek colour-scheme of white and blue.
 And sea and beach views from the summit make the four-hour hike all worth it.
 The clifftop Archangelos Monastery also has a prime viewing position.
-The beaches are pretty to boot; Marble Beach is particuarly a real looker.
+The beaches are pretty to boot – Marble Beach is one of our faves.
 Here, bright-white pebbles act as sand substitutes, giving the sea its cyan-blue appearance.
 Then there’s one dubbed Paradise Beach for its Caribbean-like sands and waters.
 Snorkelers and daredevil cliff divers will love the Giola.
-This natural rock pool is so spectacular that visitors once had to take a pact to keep its whereabouts secret.
-These days, hand-painted signs lead you along a dirt track to the pool, which is set into a rocky amphitheatre overlooking the Aegean Sea.
+Hand-painted signs lead you along a dirt track to this natural rock pool, which is set into a rocky amphitheatre overlooking the Aegean Sea.
 History fans, meanwhile, can turn their attention to capital, Thassos Town.
 This port town has stayed true to its roots, blending modern shops and bars with a Roman amphitheatre and ancient acropolis.
 Unlike the Athens and Rhodes equivalents, you won’t have to battle for elbow room to check out the well-preserved ruins.

 Despite sitting near to both Santorini and Mykonos, go-slow Naxos feels a world away from its lively neighbours.
 You won’t hear much chart music around here, instead it’s replaced with traditional Greek singing and dancing.
 Locals believe they were born dancing, so it’s not unusual to see people of all ages dressed in traditional attire and giving live shows at traditional tavernas.
 Plus, there are regular events at the Venetian Museum in capital, Naxos Town.
 Sunset concerts, guitar recitals and jazz evenings all top the bill.
 Alternatively, spend the evening wandering the city’s cobbled streets.
 Along the waterfront, you’ll find a good round-up of swish bars and eateries, while the old town is characterised by tucked-away tavernas serving classics like moussaka.
 The grand Venetian castle watches over everything from its hilltop postcode.
 Just 10 miles south, you’ll find a collection of some of Greece’s best beaches.
 The bottle-green cedar forest of Alyko gives way to a clutch of small, gorgeous coves.
 Not only are they near-deserted, but the water ranges from light mint to deep emerald in colour.
 Venture inland, on the other hand, and things really go back to basics.
 Ramble past rivers, waterfalls and flower-filled meadows and through mountainside villages like Halki and Apiranthos.
 The former is packed full of historic villas and tower houses, while the latter is nicknamed ‘the marble village’ for its marble-paved streets, squares and cafés.
 Because it’s the most fertile of the Cyclades island group, olives, grapes, figs and citrus fruit are all in good supply, too.